nnym/gronk/README.md

 while exposing to dependent projects only the versions of dependencies that are known to work.

 See the test case [`fat`](./test/cases/fat/build.gradle).

+### license
+I hereby grant you a worldwide non-exclusive perpetual irrevocable royalty-free license to publicly use, perform, reproduce, display, distribute and prepare derivative works of this software as long as you don't break the law and as long as you don't claim it as your own.
+This license is propagated to every receiver of verbatim copies of this software.
+Permission to relicense derivate works is granted.